puffo/vim-config/README.md

 Intended to work across Vim and NeoVim.
 - Makes use of [Plug](https://github.com/junegunn/vim-plug) to manage plugins.
 Plug should be installed on startup if you don't have it installed.
 - Uses [FZF](https://github.com/junegunn/fzf) and [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) for finding stuff.
-  - With some confguration appropriated from [zenbro](https://github.com/zenbro/dotfiles/blob/master/.nvimrc)
+  - With some configuration appropriated from [zenbro](https://github.com/zenbro/dotfiles/blob/master/.nvimrc)

 ## Installation
 ### Vim
-- Clone this repo somewhere and make symlink from `~/.vimrc` to `init.vim`:
+- Clone this repo somewhere and make a symlink from `~/.vimrc` to `init.vim`:
 ``` sh
 git clone https://github.com/jcqvisser/vim-config.git ~/.config/nvim`
 ln -sf ~/.config/nvim/init.vim ~/.vimrc